Furkanzmc/qtdevcon-community-driven-coding-guidelines/slides.md

 ```

 <!--
-Easier to see what you are transitioning when the states are above the transitions.
+- Eaiser to see what you are changing
-Easier to see what properties will be changing in the states if we can see the properties above.
-As you read the code going down, you are already familiar with the properties that the states would
-be editing.
-Makes it easier to reason with code.
+- You read top to bottom, more familiarity
 -->

 ---